 Versatile and effective, dental implants can be used to support any number of replacement teeth.
 From a single tooth to a full denture, dental implant posts can be effectively positioned to provide support for even the most advanced restorations.

 Dental implant tooth replacements are completed in two phases.
 The first phase of treatment is the surgical placement of one or more dental implants.
 This procedure requires a specialist to insert the implant post into the gum and bone tissues.
 Then, a protective cap is placed, and patients wait for several months to allow the implant to fuse with the supportive oral structures.
-Once the implant post has fully fused with the jawbone, patients return to our office to have their replacement tooth or teeth attached.
+Once the implant post has fully fused with the jawbone, patients return to our dental office to have their replacement tooth or teeth attached.

 With proper care, your dental implant-retained prosthetic can last two or more decades.
 In fact, most people keep the same dental implant supported tooth replacements for the rest of their lives.
 Other tooth replacement options need to be refitted or replaced every five to ten years.